rnewson/couchdb-lucene/README.md

 <h1>Minimum System Requirements</h1>

-Java 1.7 (or above) is required; Oracle Java 7 or OpenJDK 7 are recommended (55 or higher)
+Java 1.8 is required; Oracle Java 8 or OpenJDK 8 are recommended.

 <h1>Build and run couchdb-lucene</h1>